Parking Spots

 - What parking history should we review before billing or an internal audit?

-The report is based on parking assignments saved in the app.
-It is only as accurate as the parking updates your team records.
+The report is based on parking assignments your team saves in the app.
+It is only as accurate as the updates made on Parking Spots and on vehicle records.

 Before you start